Jake Morton drove in the game-winning run in the opening game

-Mike Brosseau finished 1-for-3 with a run scored
+Mike Brosseau went 3-for-4 with a run scored

 Baseball Head Coach, John Musachio, discusses the upcoming series with Wright State